 FILE_NAME_n !COMMENT

-PARAMETER_n
+PARAMETER n

-a constant number which is passed to the program.
+A constant number which is passed to the program.
 If more than one parameter is required on the same line, they must be separated by a space.

-FILE_NAME_n
+FILE_NAME n

-name of a file to be passed to the program.
+Name of a file to be passed to the program.
 There is always only one file name per line.

-COMMENT
+COMMENT n

-optional comments which describe the parameter(s) on the same line.
+Optional comments which describe the parameter(s) on the same line.
 All comments must be the last fields of each line and be preceded by "!".

 DCIPF2D

 This program performs forward 2D DC and IP modelling.
 As command line arguments, it requires fdmesh.dat, potgrid.dat, and model.con for DC forward modelling.
 As alternative to model.con the argument model.chg is required for IP modelling.
 An optional argument topo.dat is required when surface topography is present.
 The program produces a potential data file named “obs.dat”, and an apparent chargeability data file named “obs_ip.dat” when IP forward modelling is requested.
 The names of input files are specified by users but the names of output files are fixed.
 When topo.dat is supplied, it is used by DCIPF2D to define the topographic surface of the model and the forward modelled apparent conductivities and chargeabilities simulate the data acquired on the topography; otherwise, the program assumes a flat earth's surface at z = 0 and carries out the modelling accordingly.